flagsoft/telegramBot-cli/README.md

   -c, --chatId int            ID of the chat, leave blank or set 0 if you want to listen all chats -h, --help                  help for receive
-  -n, --messageCounter int    Numer of messages to receive, leave blank or set 0 for continuous receiving -C, --printChatId           Print the chat ID
+  -n, --messageCounter int    Numer of messages to receive, leave blank or set 0 for continuous receiving -A, --printAudioUrl         Print the audio url
+  -C, --printChatId           Print the chat ID
+  -F, --printFileUrl          Print the file url
-  -M, --printMessageId        Print the message ID of each message -H, --printTimestampHuman   Print the datetime human readable -U, --printTimestampUnix    Print the datetime UNIX -s, --sync                  Sync old messages sended while the bot was not running
+  -M, --printMessageId        Print the message ID of each message -P, --printPhotoUrl         Print the photo url
+  -H, --printTimestampHuman   Print the datetime human readable -U, --printTimestampUnix    Print the datetime UNIX -s, --sync                  Sync old messages sended while the bot was not running